 In my current state, I somehow thought this was a reasonable idea.
 We didn’t have to wait long.

-Soon I was stumbling back into my apartment and over to the fridge, stepping over a stack of pizza boxes.
-If Nathan noticed the mess, the varying detritus of half-finished snacks and garbage that gravitated mainly around my computer and television, he didn’t care enough to mention.
-As I opened the door to the fridge Nathan spoke up again.
+***Soon I was stumbling back into my apartment and over to the fridge, stepping over a stack of pizza boxes.
+If Nathan noticed the detritus of half-finished snacks and garbage that gravitated around my computer and television, he didn’t care enough to mention.
+As I opened the door to the fridge he thought up again.

-“You got any room mates, boy?” he inquired as I started grabbing the nearest edible solids within arm’s reach.
+“You got any room mates, boy?” he inquired as I started grabbing the nearest edible solids.
 I let him know that I did not.

 “Good”, said Nathan, releasing a wave of approval.
-“Trust me, they’re alright for a while, but you got the right idea.
-Nothing like being your own man, living on your own.
+“Trust me, they’re alright for a while, but it always falls apart.
+Nothing like self-sufficiency, being your own man.
 You ‘aint got to answer to nobody, boy, NOBODY.
-A little bit of other people is fine, but too much...”
+Folks're fine to visit, but to live with...”

 “Hm...you got one of those doodads where you press the buttons and you can shoot people through the television?” he said.

 The next few hours into early morning were spent with the two of us amiably murdering strangers on the internet.
-As virtual bullets were exchanged, any self-consciousness I would have normally felt yelling at bratty teenagers was completely absolved knowing with certainty that someone agreed with me.
-Hell, sometimes it was a toss-up of who got control of the mouth first to exclaim our drunken frustrations.
+As virtual rounds were exchanged, any self-consciousness I normally felt yelling at bratty teenagers was completely absolved knowing with certainty that someone agreed.
+Hell, sometimes it was a toss-up of who got control of the mouth first.

-It was all going fine until a while later I was reminded of how I typically did this type of stuff with Stephen, which of course brought to mind the fight a couple days ago.
+It was all going fine until I was reminded of how I typically did these kinds of things with Stephen, which of course brought to mind the fight a couple days ago.
 I tried to hide those thoughts from Nathan for about half a second until I realized how impossible that was.
-I got the clear feeling that he didn’t want to broach the topic, but I was stuck on the thought now and he realized it would only get more awkward if he didn’t bring it up.
+I got the clear feeling that he didn’t want to broach the topic.
+But I was stuck on the thought now and he realized it would only get more awkward if he didn’t bring it up.

 “So...what were you two fighting about...?” he finally thought aloud.